80x24/wordfall/README.txt

 utilities from Xcode installed.

 OS X users will need to link with the SDL frameworks.
-Just download all of the dependencies listed above, and copy teh .framework file into /Library/Frameworks/ (or another location of your choice, just make sure it links).
+Just download all of the dependencies listed above, and copy the .framework file into /Library/Frameworks/ (or another location of your choice, just make sure it links).